 Enabling a constantly actualized characterization of the in-service condition of an aircraft system or component with the real (or almost real) time continuous collection of data which the AHM entails, could become a significant benefit in the aircraft operational safety equation.
-The potential of having a continuous monitoring versus a discrete interval visibility, would enable moving the maintenance action promptitude and its time horizon on a different coordinate with ensuing benefits to aircraft safety.
+The potential of having a continuous monitoring versus a discrete interval snapshot visibility, would enable moving the maintenance action promptitude and its time horizon on a different coordinate with ensuing benefits to aircraft safety.

-The AHM benefit pool comprises the categories of short-term ones - e.g., visibility and understanding of a system/component deterioration enables to optimize the timing and the level of maintenance action to avoid operational disruptions, and long-term ones - e.g., prioritize, relying on AHM, the component restoration or repair for an economic optimum regarding the maintenance cost.
+The AHM benefit pool comprises the categories of short-term ones - e.g., visibility and understanding of a system/component deterioration enables to optimize the timing and the level of maintenance action to avoid operational disruptions, and long-term ones - e.g., prioritize, relying on AHM, the component restoration or repair for an economic optimum regarding maintenance cost.

-When deciding on any particular AHM implementation four questions will be asked from start by the airline considering it:
+When deciding on any particular AHM implementation, four questions will be asked from start by the airline considering it:

-- Does AHM solve some of the issues the airline is faced with and would it bring new opportunities to airline's operation? - Is AHM technically feasible in airline's organizational context and resources? - Would AHM be a sustainable operation for the airline to engage-in? - What is the level of regulatory involvement needed for approval and oversight, and could that be secured by the stakeholders concerned?
+- Does AHM solve some of the issues the airline is faced with, and would it bring new opportunities to airline's operation? - Is AHM technically feasible given an airline's organizational context and resources? - Would AHM be a sustainable all around the clock operation for the airline to engage-in? - What is the level of regulatory involvement needed for approval and oversight, and could that be secured by the stakeholders concerned?

 Integrating the AHM basis in aircraft maintenance would unlock a broad range of benefits including higher productivity, decrease in maintenance turn times, lower costs, increased quality of the process and would deliver finally a better technical availability and enhanced dispatch reliability of the aircraft.
+Optimization of expensed resources on maintenance, considering labour and parts costs, would be better supported with AHM.

-It shall be recognised nevertheless that tailoring AHM for implementation on a targeted platform aircraft must consider what is practical to implement versus attempting by default to apply AHM across the board for all equipment / components which are part of the aircraft configuration.
+It shall be recognised, nevertheless, that tailoring AHM for implementation on a targeted platform aircraft must consider what is practical to implement versus attempting by default to apply AHM across the board for all equipment / components which are part of the aircraft configuration.